 In 2006, a salinity control plan and an environmental assessment were completed by the NRCS on irrigated lands near the community of Manila, Utah, along the border with Wyoming.
 The project would ultimately treat about 11,000 acres with a goal of reducing salt loading by about 17,000 tons annually.
 Landowner interest has been high in the project area and a significant number of applications for financial assistance have been received.
-Through 2014, about 9,986 tons of salt control had been implemented.
+Through 2015, about 8,000 tons of salt control have been implemented on 3,893 acres.